elixir-lang/elixir/lib/elixir/pages/getting-started/try-catch-and-rescue.md

 ## After

 Sometimes it's necessary to ensure that a resource is cleaned up after some action that could potentially raise an error.
 The `try/after` construct allows you to do that.
-For example, we can open a file and use an `after` clause to close it -- even if something goes wrong:
+For example, we can open a file and use an `after` clause to close it—even if something goes wrong:

 ```elixir
 iex> {:ok, file} = File.open("sample", [:utf8, :write])